arparaschiv/solar-coronal-inversion/README_SLURM.md

 #### 2.b Batch/headless runs

 - The database generating scripts in CLEDB_BUILD directory have a dedicated headless run script *[rundb_1line_slurm.sh](./CLEBD_BUILD/rundb_1line_slurm.sh)* which has slurm headers and all where user inputs are disabled.
-RC resources are asked via the sbatch commands in the script header.
+RC resources are requested via the sbatch commands in the script header.
 The ion to generate the database along with some path variables need to be manually edited in the script before running.
 This version of the database generation script will perform disk I/O on $SCRATCH partitions, and not on local directories.
 Databases will be moved back to the /projects/$USER/ directories after computations are finished.

-- Call it using sbatch after editing for the ion and paths to generate for each ion (multiple sbatch commends can be run concurrently if resources are available):
+- Call it using sbatch after editing for the ion and paths to generate for each ion (multiple sbatch commands can be run concurrently if resources are available):

         sbatch rundb_1line_slurm.sh